ghiscoding/slickgrid-universal/README.md

   - [x] Build and run on every PR
 - [ ] Remove any Deprecated code
   - [ ] Create a Migration Guide
-- [ ] Use latest version of SlickGrid and remove measureScrollbar compensation